Scarabol/rock-raiders-web/README.md

 ### Nice to have

-- Requirements tooltip for buildings/vehicles not shown
+- Dependency tooltips for buildings/vehicles not shown
 - Camera can glitch through terrain and zoom in/out infinitely

 ### Cosmetics

-- No tooltips
 - Cursor does not (always) react on targeted object
 - Adapt building placement marker to surface shape
 - Add water and lava animation